nictuss/iot-first-assignment/walking_detection/README.md

 ## DB Handler
 It is a python script I have used to create and delete tables from the DB.
 It is contained in the [sql_handler](dashboard_and_sql_handler/sql_handler) folder.

+## Links
+If you want to replicate a system like this, here is a link to an hands-on tutorial: [Hands-on Tutorial](linkedin.com)

+If you want to see the functioning of the system here is a short video demonstration: [Video Demonstartion](youtube.com)